dkcwd/dkcwd-zf2-munee/README.md

 **Handling/Resizing Images**

 Using Munee, you resize/crop/stretch/fill images on-the-fly using a set of parameters.
 The resulting image will be cached and served up on subsequent requests.
-If the source image is modified, it will recreate the cache and invalidate the client side cache and force the browser to download the newest version.
+If the source image is modified, it will recreate the cache then invalidate the client side cache and force the browser to download the newest version.

-In your view script call:
+Example usage: In your view script do

-    echo $this->MuneeImg('path-to-image.jpg', 'w[500]h[500]f[true]fc[444444]');
+    echo $this->MuneeImg('path-to-image.jpg', 'w[100]h[100]');
 to output a formatted request using the chosen resize parameters.
-You can specify any additional image attributes such as an id or class by supplying an array full of key value pairs as a third parameter.
+You can specify any additional image attributes such as an id or class by supplying an array full of key value pairs as a third parameter like this: `array('class' => 'myImageClass', 'rel' => 'someTrigger')`

 Resize Parameters - Parameters can either be in long form or use their shortened form.
 The value for an alias must be wrapped in square brackets `[]`.
 There is no need to put any characters between each parameter, although you can if you want.